AnurupGuha/google_ML_crashcourse/google_mlcourse.md

           - here Softmax calculates a probability for all positive labels and only only a random sample of negative labels
           - this is a bit more efficient at training time, and doesn't seem to hurt performance too much in many cases
           - at inference time, we need to still evaluate every single output node
       - cases where an example is simultaneously a member of multiple classes, we must rely on multiple logistic regression

+    - start from MNIST programming exercise